 The new professorship is the result of a desire by Susan and Christopher Pappas to support the work of faculty in the School.
 Both earned their civil engineering degrees from Georgia Tech in 1978.

 “As we thought about the ways we could best help improve Georgia Tech going forward, one element that stood out for us was the need to retain high quality teaching talent,” said Christopher Pappas, who serves as CEO of Trinseo, a global chemical company that manufactures plastics, latex binders and synthetic rubber.
-“We are hopeful that this professorship with be one component that helps to retain the high quality of faculty talent that Tech offers.”
+“We are hopeful that this professorship will be one component that helps to retain the high quality of faculty talent that Tech offers.”

 The Pappases said giving back has become more important to them as they’ve achieved greater success in life, and they wanted the place they met to be a part of that commitment.